A Deadly Misunderstanding

 “[This book] documents what many of us instinctively believe: that people of the great faith traditions all share the same core beliefs and ideals.”

-— Ban Ki-moon, Secretary-General of the U.N., from the Foreword
+— Ban Ki-moon, Secretary-General of the United Nations (from the Foreword)

-— James A. Baker III, 61st U.S. Secretary of State, Chairman Iraq Group
+— James A. Baker III, 61st U.S. Secretary of State

 “I have experienced first-hand the strategy underlying Mark’s book: that loving our enemies has the power to counter the threat of religious extremism.”

 —Hon.
-Tony Hall, former U.S. Congressman (D-Ohio), U.S. Ambassador to the U.N.
-Food Program, three-time Nobel Peace Prize nominee
+Tony Hall, former U.S. Congressman (D-Ohio) and three-time Nobel Peace Prize nominee

 “I cannot overstate the importance of Mark’s strategic efforts to defuse the activities of radical Muslims worldwide.
 Many are convinced that he is on the cusp of what will prove literally to be the tipping point in realigning radical terrorist enemies.”

 — Hon.
-Edwin Meese, fm U.S. Attorney General, Fellow of the Heritage Foundation
+Edwin Meese, former U.S. Attorney General, Fellow of the Heritage Foundation

-“An incredibly important work.
-It represents hope for the integration of civilizations.”
+“An incredibly important work … represents hope for the integration of civilizations.”

-— Rod A. Beckstrom, coauthor of The Spider and the Starfish
+— Rod A. Beckstrom, The Spider and the Starfish

 “A thought-provoking revelation and awakening that all should read and heed.”

-“Extremely well researched and the product of enormous thought … This book demands to be read.”
+“Extremely well researched and the product of enormous thought … demands to be read.”

-— T. Davis Bunn, author of Heartland and My Soul to Keep
+— T. Davis Bunn, My Soul to Keep

 “An astonishing piece of work… In a quietly passionate voice that speaks to our hearts, Siljander shows us how we can go from diversity to unity and from conflict to peace.”